 Later in 1851, Dart conducted treaty meetings in the northern Willamette Valley, along the lower Columbia River down to Tillamook Bay, & from Sixes River to the mouth of the Rogue.
 Under these treaties, each tribe refused to conform to Congress’ plan for them.
 Each group was willing to cede the majority of their territory, but insisted on permanently reserving a piece of their home country for themselves, & reserved the right to fish in all usual & accustomed areas.
 Word of Dart’s over-expenditures (in presents, room & board and salaries for his helpers, etc.) & about provisions of his treaties soon made it to Washington D.C.
 Before Dart knew it, his authority for making treaties was ended.
 Dart had tried to honor the wishes of the tribes, but he was to be ever after mistrusted by both Indian & settler alike.

 The U.S. Senate refused to take action on the treaties that Dart had negotiated in 1851.
 So while our people who signed those treaties technically maintained aboriginal title to all their homelands, more settlers and miners continued to arrive, many of them violent, lawless characters.
 It would not be until a new Superintendent took over in 1853, that things began to change.
-The next page will be about that new Superintendent – Joel Palmer & his treaties of 1853-1855, and what those treaties promised our people.
+Next month’s article will be about that new Superintendent – Joel Palmer & his treaties of 1853-1855, and what those treaties promised our people.